ShiwaliKarn/ShiwaliKarn/README.md

 ## 🌟 About Me

 - 🔭 I’m currently exploring new opportunities to apply my skills and contribute to innovative projects.
-- 🌱 I’m constantly learning and improving my skills, particularly in **TypeScript** and **Node.js**.
+- 🌱 I’m constantly learning and improving my skills.
-- 👯 I’m looking to collaborate on open-source projects that challenge me and help me grow.
 - ⚡ Fun fact: I love solving complex problems and am always excited to dive into new technologies.

 ---